 - List of business/work ideas to explore

-I also have AD-HOC lists such as:
+I also have a lot of AD-HOC lists such as:

 - List of skills my son needed to pick up before moving to university